I ran out of memory when using find('all') with a large amount of data in CakePHP [I tried it but...]

 result

-There were no memory errors and the data was retrieved properly, so there are no problems!
+There were no memory errors, and the data was retrieved correctly, so everything is fine!

 So, if anyone is having trouble with the same issue, I hope this helps